A Beginner’s Guide to UK Amphibians (And Where to Spot Them Safely)

 You don’t need specialist equipment or deep knowledge to enjoy amphibians.
 With a slow pace and a little care, you can safely spot these animals in gardens, parks, and wild spaces.

 This guide walks you through the UK’s common amphibians, where to find them, and how to watch them responsibly.
+If you enjoy exploring damp habitats, our Riverbank & Canal Wildlife guide introduces the species commonly found along the water’s edge.

 Why amphibians are so special